STAFF & VOLUNTEER GENERAL RESPONSIBILITIES

 Saints Performing Arts is committed to providing a discrimination-free environment for corps members, program participants, employees, contractors, volunteers, and alumni at every Saints affiliated function, program, activity, and event.
 In keeping with this commitment, the Saints will not tolerate harassment of any corps members, employees, contractors, volunteers, or alumni.

-All Staff are expected to monitor and uphold the rules, policies and philosophies of the Corps and be role models for our Members at all times.
+All Staff, volunteers, and members are expected to monitor and uphold the rules, policies and philosophies of the Corps and be role models for our Members at all times.
 Therefore, our responsibilities are governed by the highest standards of conduct and professionalism on and off the field.
-You are expected to teach and set a positive example at all times and at all Protected Locations, not only when actively teaching, but before and after rehearsals, during the set-up, clean-up and inspection of facilities, and during breaks and days off.
+You are expected to set a positive example at all times and at all Protected Locations, not only when actively teaching, but before and after rehearsals, during the set-up, clean-up and inspection of facilities, and during breaks and days off.

-All Staff are expected to support the actions of the Board of Directors, the Director, the Assistant Director, and all other Staff.
+All Staff, and volunteers are expected to support the actions of the Board of Directors, the Director, the Assistant Director, and all other Staff.
 Any concerns or grievances must be communicated to your caption heads, the Corps Director, Assistant Director or other administrative personnel (depending upon which level you deem most appropriate) and resolved.

 SPECIFIC POLICIES AND RESPONSIBILITIES